Pothulapati/website/content/blog/copilot.md

 It's fascinating how one company's strategic missteps became the foundation for multiple startups' product-market fit.

-I'm not entirely writing GitHub off obviously, as distribution can always win.
-With all their resources (i.e Microsoft, VSCode, etc.), they could have had a lot more positive outcomes in this space.
-But its also nice to see more startups coming up with better products and doing well.
+I'm not saying GitHub Copilot is completely failing.
+It has [done quite well with $300M ARR as of July 2024](https://x.com/ericabrescia/status/1818435925640364402).
+However, considering their resources with Microsoft, VSCode, and other advantages, they could have achieved much more.
+It's also nice to see startups innovate and successfully compete with GitHub in their own game.